 If you need to choose a class, seek accommodations for a disability, get tutoring, print a paper, or something else, we have the resources (both people and facilities) you’ll need.

-From your first days on campus, a faculty advisor helps guide your academic plans and desires.
+From your first days on campus, a faculty or staff advisor helps guide your academic plans and desires.
 Thinking about an internship?
 Trying to balance extracurricular activities?
-Your advisor is a text, phone call, or an e-mail away.
+Your advisor is a text, phone call, or an email away.

-The Office of Disability Services actively works with roughly 15 percent of Oberlin’s student population, offering accommodations and tools for self-advocacy.
+Disability Resources actively works with roughly 15 percent of Oberlin’s student population, offering accommodations and tools for self-advocacy.

 Tutoring and Workshops